xiaoyu2006/math-competition/CONTRIBUTING.md

 ### _If you know Git and GitHub, skip this part._
-Don't know how to user Git?
+Don't know how to use Git?
 Read the docs:
   - [Git(en)](https://git-scm.com/book/en/v2), [Git(zh-hans)](https://git-scm.com/book/zh/v2)
 After that, sign in GiHhub.